 How many teeth do adults have?

 There are a total of 32 teeth in an adult set.
 Of these, 16 teeth are in the upper jawbone (maxillary arch) and 16 are in the lower jawbone (mandibular arch).
-This number includes four wisdom teeth, but some people are missing one or more of these so actually have less than 32 teeth naturally.
+This number includes four wisdom teeth.
+However, some people are missing one or more of these so actually have less than 32 teeth naturally.

 Unlike baby teeth, adult teeth are divided into four different classes based on their shape and function: